Mr. Eko: Prior to the crash

-Originally from Nigeria, Mr. Eko grew up always looking after his younger brother, Yemi (Adetokumboh M'Cormack), with whom he lived in a small village.
+From Nigeria, Mr. Eko grew up always looking after his younger brother, Yemi (Adetokumboh M'Cormack), with whom he lived in a small village.
 As revealed in "The 23rd Psalm", one day, when Eko is playing with the local children, a gang of guerrillas raids the village in search of young recruits.
 When Yemi refuses to shoot an elderly man, Eko steps in and shoots him himself, sparing Yemi from the same fate.
 Impressed by his actions, the guerrillas take Eko away with them and draw him away from his religious lifestyle and into the criminal life, where Eko adopted the title "Mr." He grows up to be a fearless drug lord and a vicious leader of a guerrilla group, while his brother becomes an honoured priest.
 Years after his abduction, Eko returns to his home village to ask Yemi to help him smuggle heroin, which Eko has hidden in a large number of Virgin Mary statues and intends to fly out of the country.
 Yemi refuses until Eko threatens his associates will burn the church down if he does not sign documents that allow him and his henchmen to appear as priests.

 As Eko and his men assemble at the airfield on the day the shipment is ready to be smuggled, it is revealed Yemi has tipped off the military and now tries to convince Eko not to go through with his plans.
 When the military arrives, Yemi is killed in the ensuing gun battle and Eko is kicked off the plane.
 After the plane leaves, Eko is mistaken for Yemi and released back to his village.
 Feeling guilty over Yemi's death, Eko assumes his role as the village priest.
 One day, Eko encounters a gang of guerrillas who made a deal with Yemi: they'll take 80% of the vaccines delivered to the village in exchange for the village's safety.
 Soon afterward, the guerrillas arrive at the church and attempt to cut off Eko's hands.
 However, Eko fights back and kills them, much to the shock of the village.
 The church is thus boarded up and Eko is ostracized until he leaves for London.

 After leaving England, Eko assumes his brother's identity, serving as a priest in Australia under the name Father Tunde.
 A monsignor asks him to investigate a reported miracle of a young lady who has come back to life after drowning.
 The girl's father, Richard Malkin, dismisses the miracle as an act of incompetence by the undertaker, claiming the girl was suffering from severe hypothermia and the doctor misdiagnosed her as a result.
 Eko soon prepares to board Oceanic Airlines Flight 815; shortly after buying a ticket, he encounters the girl whom the investigation is about.
 She tells Eko she saw Yemi as she was "between places", and his brother had a message for him to have faith.